-For most of the past couple of decade, the town of Grandview, Missouri had been praying for a miracle.
+For most of the past couple of decades, the town of Grandview, Mo., had been praying for a miracle.
 The population was aging, retail space sat empty, and the town desperately needed new employers.

 But the explosion of a controversial evangelical group has been changing Grandview’s outlook dramatically.
 This town of 25,000 is now facing an unexpectedly bright future, thanks to an unlikely savior.